Effective Home Remedies for a Dog With Dry Skin

 About 50% Raw Meat and Bones

-It may not matter which meaty bones you use as long as you vary what your dog is eating.
+It may not matter which meaty bones you use as long as your dog has no allergies and you vary what your dog is eating.
 Grass-fed beef is excellent, and your butcher will also be able to provide you with many of the cheap cuts of other animals that humans do not care for (tails, etc.).
 Chicken carcasses are another good source, and chicken wings can sometimes be found on sale.
 Chicken necks have a lot of fat, so if you use them, remove the skin and feed them with something else.
 Chicken feet are low in fat, are a great source of calcium, and also have good levels of glucosamine which keep your dog’s joints healthy.

 - Source: Grass-fed beef, cheap cuts (tails), chicken carcasses (wings, necks, and feet).